Bayer's Monsanto acquisition to face politically charged scrutiny

 TOUGH YEAR

-U.S. antitrust enforcers will look at more than product overlaps, said Moss.
+But U.S. antitrust enforcers will look at more than product overlaps in assessing the proposed merger, said Moss.

 "People don't get the enormous impact that these deals can have on innovation markets.
 You need more innovators in there battling it out so that you actually do produce new technology for farmers,” she said.